 Fourth, We Open a DECU Holiday Savings Account

-Within DECU’s flexible online banking app, members have the power in their hands to quickly and safely set up sub-accounts for extra holiday savings.
+Within DECU’s flexible digital banking app, members have the power in their hands to quickly and safely set up sub-accounts for extra holiday savings.
 With just a few clicks you can automate a regular paycheck deduction for whatever amount your budget allows and spend your precious mental energy tending to your list instead.

 If you can squirrel away $5- $20 per paycheck for a year, which if you’re like most folks you might not even miss, then thanks to your DECU Mobile App for Android and iOS, by next Christmas you’ll have that magical Christmas money, and then some, to be able to spend on a mountain of gifts that your friends and family deserve.